-My mission is not for people to aspire to do things perfectly, but instead to be inspired making it accessible for them to take action and do it.
+I used that same passion as I built a career around design, first as an Event Designer, planning parties around the world.
+Then in television as an expert and influencer.
+From mixing a cocktail and sharing entertaining tips on shows like The View, to sharing ways to create an environment at home on HGTV.
+My mission has always been for people not to aspire to do things perfectly, but instead to be inspired making it accessible for them to take action and do it.
 If you aren't diving in, I think what's really getting in the way is fear.
 Fear of people saying "no" to an invitation, throwing a party that will most definately be a disaster, or worrying that their house is not exactly the way they want it to be.

-In my experience, with a cocktail or glass of wine in hand, and you being authentic - nobody cares if things are perfect.
+In my experience, with a cocktail or glass of wine in hand, and authenticity - nobody cares if things are perfect.
 They are there to spend time with you.
 I say "dive in," have fun, and express who you are no matter what that may be or where you are in life.
-Make the connection - that's what matters.

 Thank you for connecting with me here, and taking time to learn a little about me.